From the intersection of Rt. 7 and Rt. 44 in Canaan, drive south about 2.25 miles to

-a small pull-out on the left across from a farm at the top of a small rise.
+a small gravel parking area on the left across from a farm at the top of a small rise.
 It's easy to drive

 past without seeing it unless there are cars there.
 DOT often, but not always, plows

 Assuming there is snow on the ground, there will be a boot path winding north-northeast through a barb-wire fence.
-150 yards north of where the path crosses through the fence is a stream (on the left as heading uphill).
-Occasionally, if it is frozen, it is possible to crampon up the streambed.
-Otherwise, follow the boot path uphill (steep in places) to the base of South Flow.
+150 yards north of where the path crosses through the fence is a stream.
+The steep boot path stays climbers-right of the stream and ends at the base of South Flow.